SymposiumOrganization/Dynaformer/README.md

 ```
 python3 scripts/generate_dataset.py
 ```
-Please take a look at the config file to understand if you want to modify something more in specific.
+Please take a look at the configuration file if you want to modify something more in specific.

 ### Download the synthetic training dataset